SE 431 - Software Security

 |Overview||Cheating & Collaboration||Grading Scheme||Textbook||Schedule|

-This course teaches software engineering techniques for building secure software and explores the fundamental concepts and engineering processes of software development and testing to produce software designed for security.
-The course covers both theory and practice of software security, focusing mainly on some common software security risks, including buffer overflows, race conditions, and identifying potential threats and vulnerabilities early in the design cycle.
-Emphasizes methodologies and tools for identifying and eliminating security vulnerabilities, techniques to prove the absence of vulnerabilities, ways to avoid security holes in new software, and essential guidelines for building secure software: how to design software with security in mind from the ground up and to integrate analysis and risk management throughout the software life cycle.
-This course covers some common software security attacks, including SQL injection, Cross-site scripting (XSS), Cross-site request forgery (CSRF), and Session hijacking.
+Theory and practice of software security, focusing in particular on some common software security risks, including buffer overflows, race conditions, and on identification of potential threats and vulnerabilities early in design cycle.
+Emphasizes methodologies and tools for identifying and eliminating security vulnerabilities, techniques to prove absence of vulnerabilities, ways to avoid security holes in new software, and essential guidelines for building secure software: how to design software with security in mind from the ground up and to integrate analysis and risk management throughout the software life cycle.

 Instructors: Ahmed Saleh Shatnawi